-In addition, many of TRAC’s free query tools – which track the court’ backlog, new DHS filings, court dispositions, the handling of juvenile cases and much more – have now been updated through June 2017.
+In addition, many of TRAC’s free query tools – which track the court’s overall backlog, new DHS filings, court dispositions and much more – have now been updated through August 2017.
 For an index to the full list of TRAC’s immigration tools go to:

 If you want to be sure to receive notifications whenever updated data become available, sign up at: